ericholscher/ericholscher.com/site/blog/drafts/funding-oss-marketing-money.rst

 You'll notice a trend in the above funding sources:

 * They are generally one-time payments instead of recurring
 * They are the first expenses to be cut
-* They are generally less than 1% of a total organization's budget
+* They are generally less than 1% of total budget

 Marketing Money
 ---------------